Table of Contents[Hide][Show]

 The Flint River

 The Flint River includes two launch places in downtown Albany, one with an outfitter and one next to the RiverQuarium, if you travel with your own kayaks.
-Check at the Welcome Center about water levels.
+Remember to first check at the Welcome Center about water levels.

 Engage native American history learning the names of two creeks which flow into the Flint: Kinchafoonee and Muckalee.
 Plus Lake Chehaw with 1,400 acres for boating and fishing.
 (Chehaw is also the name of the zoo but expect a fee there.)
 The Flint starts near Atlanta’s massive airport and flows through Albany on its way to Florida and then the Gulf of Mexico.